 Northland College and the local community offer a vast array of support services for those who have been victimized.
 Services including counseling, health, mental health, victim advocacy, legal assistance, visa assistance, and student financial aid.
 Additionally, Northland College provides assistance with and explaining the process for requesting changes to academic situations, living situations, transportation situations, and working situations.
 Protective measures including no-contact orders are available through both on-campus processes and Ashland County.
-The interim Dean of Students is responsible for issuing no-contact orders on campus and can provide guidance on the process for securing a protection order within the community.
-The Dean of Students is able to assist victims if they choose to contact local police.
+The Vice President for Student Affairs is responsible for issuing no-contact order within the community.
+The Vice President for Student Affairs is able to assist victims if they choose to contact local police.